What Is a Hold Harmless Agreement?

 Hold harmless agreements are written into contracts to protect the business from lawsuits arising from the use of their services by others.
 They put the financial and legal responsibility for risks involved in using a service on the shoulders of the buyer or user of the service and protect the reputation of your business.

-In addition to gyms and other businesses providing sports activities, whether they are low risk like tennis clubs or high risk like hang-gliding schools, hold harmless agreements are typically used by construction companies, real estate owners who rent properties, and special events companies like those that put on trade shows.
+In addition to gyms and other businesses providing sports activities—whether they're low-risk like tennis clubs or high-risk like hang-gliding schools—hold harmless agreements are typically used by:

 Examples of Hold Harmless Agreements

 Hold Harmless Agreements in Construction.
-Let's say you are a general contractor hired to remodel a home.
+Let's say youre' a general contractor hired to remodel a home.
 You can use a hold harmless agreement to place responsibility for any damages to the home during the remodel on the homeowner.
 By the same token, the homeowner might want you to agree to assume all the responsibility if you or your workers get injured while working at the home.

 Hold Harmless Agreements in Real Estate.
-Suppose you are a property owner who rents out a warehouse and one of the workers at the warehouse is injured on the property or a worker breaks a piece of equipment.
+Suppose you're a property owner who rents out a warehouse and one of the workers at the warehouse is injured on the property or a worker breaks a piece of equipment.
 A hold harmless agreement would place liability for the accident or the loss on the renter of the property.

 These are just a few examples.
 There are many instances when you can use a hold harmless agreement to shift responsibility for losses and damages to the person using your services and protect yourself against lawsuits.